bcarancibia/bcarancibia/README.md

-- 👋 Hi, I’m @bcarancibia
+hello there 👋

+Director of Data Science by day at GSK and sports analytics by night
-- 👀 I’m interested in ...
+- I’m interested in open source, sports analytics, and reading books
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- blog website TBD

 <!---
 bcarancibia/bcarancibia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.